FAQS

 When the opportunity arises, Roynon students have also performed in other competitions in the UK and abroad.

-What is the Roynon Performance Team and how do I become part of
+What is the Roynon Performance Team and how do I become part of it?

 The Performance Team have performed for the likes of a-list celebrities at private events, corporate shows, charity gigs at prestigious locations (such as the O2 Southampton Guildhall) and numerous local festivals and fetes.